Fat Loss Myths Busted

 "You must do fasted cardio to lose fat"

-So if you are going to burn an equal amount of fat, I would take the option to eat first.
+If you are going to burner an equal amount of fat, I would take the option to eat first.
 If you eat a meal, then you are giving your body more fuel to use which will help you perform better and go harder in your session, most likely resulting in more calories burned anyway.

 "If you cut out carbs at night and you will lose fat"